Nicofontanarosa/Hand-Gesture-Control-HGC/README.md

 ## 🙌 DISCLAIMER

-While I do my best to detect location anomalies, I cannot guarantee that this software is error-free or 100% accurate.
-Please ensure that you respect users' privacy and have proper authorization to monitor, capture, and inspect network traffic
+While I do my best, I cannot guarantee that this software is error-free or 100% accurate.
+Please ensure that you respect users' privacy and have proper authorization

 ![GitHub followers](https://img.shields.io/github/followers/Nicofontanarosa?style=social)